rfenouil/openvpn-transmission-tinyproxy/README.md

 Alternatively, the user can provide his NordVPN username and password to get a configuration file automatically downloaded and configured from NordVPN website/API.
 In this case, additional variables can be used to select the best available server based on various parameters (see below).

+### Missing features

+While most scripts were modified/rewritten as compared to original repository, some features were simply removed to keep container as simple as possible:
+- Bundled provider-specific configuration files and scripts (except download script for NordVPN with many modifications)
+- Firewall (UFW)
+- Permission configuration options (GLOBAL_APPLY_PERMISSIONS) which is always true here
+- RSS plugin
+- Docker env file

+The option DROP_DEFAULT_ROUTE has not been removed but is now set to TRUE by default

 ## Run container